joschkos/pbixl/README.md

 4. Select the running Power BI Desktop instance and the query editor will be shown.

 # Dependencies
-This Add-In is made with [Excel-DNA]((https://github.com/Excel-DNA) The Add-In is referencing a data grid which is not part of this repository.
+This Add-In is made with [Excel-DNA](https://github.com/Excel-DNA) The Add-In is referencing a data grid which is not part of this repository.

 # Known Issues
 The Add-In needs Excel 2016 or higher.
 There is a bug if 2 instance of Power BI Desktop are open.
-Do not copy a table connected to Power BI into another Workbook.
+Please do not copy a table connected to Power BI into another Workbook.